-Network security and cybersecurity are key elements of any business’s IT solutions.
+Network security and cybersecurity are foundational elements of any business’s IT strategy.
+Companies must protect themselves online so they can focus on what they need to do to grow.
 Once a network security weakness is exploited, companies find themselves hacked, with data stolen, or locked out of their own computers due to a cyberattack.
 Even if a company has excellent managed IT services from an IT company with a strong network security strategy, it is best to be aware of the many types of threats a company could face.
 Being prepared and aware is necessary whether you are attempting to prevent a network security breach from ever happening or are responding to an active attack on your business.
 Here are some common threats everyone working with online technology should watch out for:

 - Phishing Attacks.
 Phishing attacks are far from a new threat to network security.
 For years, bad actors have used phishing to trick unwitting users into giving them personal and professional information.
 Phishing is when an attacker sends an e-mail or another message pretending to be a legitimate party who needs information or needs a user to click on a specific link.
 One example would be someone creating a fake e-mail to appear to be Netflix asking for users to reset their password, but the link provided is instead malicious and infects the user’s hardware.
 Avoiding phishing attacks is easy for network security professionals who know exactly what to look out for, but other employees also need to be aware and up to date on what types of phishing attacks they could fall prey to at work.
 All it takes is one employee’s mistake to put the entire company’s network security at risk.